 The sweet orange tree varies in habit according to the variety.
 The size of the fruit also varies, with navel orange varieties generally being larger and sweeter than Valencia varieties.
 The time of ripening depends upon the locality.
-Early ripening navels include Newhall and Palmer, which ripen in May and June, and Baianinha which ripens from April to June.
+Early ripening navels include Newhall and Palmer, which ripen in May and June, and Baianinha, which ripens from April to June.

-Grown where temperatures will not drop below 5°C. The fruits have loose rinds.
+These are grown in a areas where temperatures will not drop below 5°C. The fruits have loose rinds.

-Lemons bear fruit throughout the year in many parts of South Africa.
+Lemon trees bear fruit throughout the year in many parts of South Africa.
 Although frost-tolerant, the trees may be damaged if the temperature drops to -7°C at night.
 They grow well in containers.
 Smooth-skinned Eureka is a popular variety.
 Meyer is a slightly sweeter hybrid with a naturally compact growth habit.
 The Cape or rough-skinned lemon bears thorns.

 A new generation of easy-peelers have been developed by citrus breeders.
 The best varieties to grow are clementines and satsumas.
 Best harvest occurs where temperatures do not drop below 5°C.

 These small citrus plants are a cross between a naartjie and a kumquat.
-They thrive in warm conditions but tolerate brief spells of light frost.
+They thrive in warm conditions, but tolerate brief spells of light frost.
 They make superb container plants.
 The miniature fruit has a distinctive flavour and ripens throughout the year.